FreddieBrown/stabilize/README.md

     -k, --key <key>          TLS private key in PEM format --listen <listen>    Address to listen on [default: 4433]
 ```

+The program uses `cert.der` and `key.der` by default as its certificate and key.
+Any custom certificate and key should be named as such for the program to work.
+If there is no certificate and/or key, Stabilize will create and sign a pair itself.

 ## Plan